Being Made Redundant Whilst On Parental Leave

 What to do if you think your redundancy was illegitimate

 1. Speak to your HR department or a senior employer within your organisation.
 This discussion may shed some light on the reasons for why you were made redundant, or alternatively will give you the space to make a case for why your redundancy was made on illegitimate grounds.

 2. If, following this discussion, you don’t feel as though the response from within your organisation was adequate you should lodge a complaint to the Fair Work Commission.
 You may also want to seek legal counsel.
 Please note that often situations like these are time sensitive, so it is important that you address this issue as soon as possible.

 How to protect yourself against redundancy whilst on parental leave

-1. Fully utilise your ‘keeping in touch’ days.
+2. Fully utilise your ‘keeping in touch’ days.
 Whilst on parental leave all employees are entitled to 10 ‘keeping in touch days’.
 These days give you the opportunity to return to your workplace whilst on leave in order to stay connected with your organisation through attending key meetings, to discuss your return to work plans or to communicate your professional vision with your manager.
 New research shows that employees who stay connected while on leave are better able to manage their personal brand, as the strategy sends a message to your stakeholders that you have not lost your ambition.
 Of course, it also makes it easier to return to the workforce.
 Just make sure you set clear boundaries with respect to the way you would like to keep in touch.

-2. Ensure that you look out for and address any unconscious bias or discrimination that manifests within your workplace.
+2. See bias, cal it out.
 In some cases managers may be more likely to make employees on parental leave redundant, or at the very least reduce their responsibilities, as they assume that women will be less interested in career advancement, or even in maintaining a career at all, once having children.
 Make sure that you are tuned into these biases and call them out when you see them manifest in your workplace.
-If those biases morph into discrimination be sure to report this, particularly if you believe it played a role in your organisation’s decision to make you redundant.